zehigor10/nodejs-second-deploy/README.md

-# Application
+# Node.JS Application
-Creating a Node.JS application during the rocketseat course, some topics was used to obtain knowledges and learn how to host and create a server Node.JS
+Creating a Node.JS application during the rocketseat course, some topics was used to obtain knowledges and learn how to host and create a Node.JS server

-## 💻 Knowledges:
+## 💻 Knowledges/Developments:
 <p>
   The following topics that was used development of this app:
     <ul>